Top tips for renting a room on Airbnb

 Can I rent out a room in my house if I have a mortgage?

 You can, but you might need to ask your mortgage lender.
 Some lenders will let you rent a room for up to 90 days a year without asking permission.
-But others may not like you renting out part of your home, especially if they find out that you’re renting a room without its consent.
+But others may not like you renting out part of your home, especially if they find out that you’re renting a room without their consent.

 Can I rent out a room in my house if I’m a leaseholder?